Nepali TV talent show seeks the civil servant with the X-factor

 "This means Nepal is more corrupt and less accountable than it was in 2013," said Ashish Thapa, executive director of Transparency International Nepal.

-The contest was organised by local non-government organisation, Accountability Lab, which works to promote greater honesty in public offices and more government accountability.
+The contest was organized by local non-government organization, Accountability Lab, which works to promote greater honesty in public offices and more government accountability.

 More than 300 nominations were submitted and whittled down to five finalists including a health worker, two teachers, a district education officer, and two workers devoted to fight maternal and child mortality in remote villages.

-Students quizzed the finalists last week in a 30 minute TV show and voters have until midnight on Monday to choose their favourite candidate through social media or by mail.
+Students quizzed the finalists last week in a 30 minute TV show and voters have until midnight on Monday to choose their favorite candidate through social media or by mail.

 Narayan Adhikari, Accountability Lab’s South Asia representative, said he hoped the initiative would encourage a young generation of people to join the civil service.

-The finalists said the contest was a good start to motivate civil servants who work hard but are often unrecognised.
+The finalists said the contest was a good start to motivate civil servants who work hard but are often unrecognized.

 Bhuwan Kumari Dangol, a finalist, who has been teaching nursing students for over 15 years, said she had not done anything extraordinary to be nominated by her students.